tonghuikang/blog/_posts/unpublished-ai-2025.md

-- Sometimes I might just need to apply heuristics on the output
-	- If the model provider uptime is bad, what should be the default judgment?
-	- Are there some heuristics I can apply to improve the performance (if a certain word appears in the input).

-Although I think I can go to an Anthropic solution engineer and ask them to help us save money, I don't think it is really in their interest.

-There is space for a provider-agnostic prompt optimizer.
-When my job is classification, my job is classification.
-Of course, I would expect the .
-I will pay per outcome for the provider-agnostic prompt optimizer.
 This is equivalent to me posting the (not very sensitive) [data](https://github.com/tonghuikang/automatic-prompt-engineer/blob/master/qiqc_truncated.csv) on Fiverr and asking pay $5 for anyone who can come up with a prompt that achieve a better performance.

-They should also include an analysis on whether how important is each few shot examples.
-Maybe I will pass unlabelled examples and it will flag to me which examples are likely very wrong.

-There should be a product that only helps developers classify

-Developers should have access to the prompts.

-Serve the developers rather than the model providers

-Outcome-based pricing here.

-The optimizer can provide me options - for each model provider, what is the average cost per input - and it makes it easy for me to do the performance quality tradeoff.
-In my current workflow, I can only manage one model at a time.

-Maybe fine-tuning BERT models is the most cost-efficient way to do classification.
-This could be an API served by the prompt optimizer.

-## Generation and classification

-All AI applications can be summarized into two uses
-- Classification, where the output is one of countable set of labels
-- Generation, where the output is a string of text

-## Prompting techniques for non-reasoning models

 I used to strongly argue that model should reason first, and make the judgment later.
 I no longer feel this way.
 I have multiple experiences where I could not beat the performance of a prompt provides their classification in the first token.

 If your output looks like this, are you really doing chain-of-thought?